MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 Microsoft Edge WebDriver can be used with any WebDriver framework.
 This article provides instructions for using the Selenium WebDriver framework, but you can use any library, framework, and programming language that supports WebDriver.

 Selenium WebDriver is one popular implementation of a WebDriver framework.
 Selenium is a cross-browser automation library that's language-agnostic and test-framework agnostic.
 This article uses Selenium WebDriver only as an illustrative example, and because it fulfills most users' needs.
-If you use Selenium, you must use Selenium 4; Selenium 3 is no longer supported.
+If you use Selenium to automate Microsoft Edge, you must use Selenium 4; Selenium 3 is no longer supported.

 To accomplish the same tasks using a WebDriver testing framework other than Selenium WebDriver, consult the official documentation for your framework of choice.